nrtdemo/week-1/Lab/Lab1-1/Readme.md

 * Sort from larger to smaller:
 * Without flag:

+Narathip Santhip 570611019

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: if (input[i] > input[i + 1])

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: dont sort and sort next position

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 15 times

 4. Why we need flag variable ?

-Answer:
+Answer: because check in processing that on work or not work

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer: faster but program will to infinite